 Migos’s first studio album, Yung Rich Nation, was released on July 31, 2015, on the independent label Quality Control Music, co-founded by their manager Kevin “Coach K” Lee.
 By now, Migos were touring extensively and commanding a fee of $40,000 for live performances (a figure that has since doubled).
 But at the time of the album’s release, their line-up had been temporarily reduced to two: Offset was in jail.

 Trouble had been stalking the group for some time.
 In March 2014, they had exchanged gunfire with another vehicle while on the road in their van near Miami, according to Rolling Stone.
 Then in April 2015 Quavo and Offset were arrested on guns and drugs charges at Georgia Southern University, where they had been booked for a gig, after police officers smelled marijuana coming from their trailer.
 Also arrested was the Atlanta rapper Rich the Kid.
 Quavo and Rich the Kid were fined and sentenced to community service — but Offset, who already had a criminal record, received an eight-month jail sentence.
 “When you’re young, black and successful, cops don’t like that,” was manager Kevin Lee’s interpretation of events.
-With Offset in jail, Quavo and Takeoff teamed up with Rich the Kid on the song "Free Offset," released in September 2015.
-But Offset did not regain his freedom until December that year.
+With Offset in jail, Quavo and Takeoff teamed up with Rich the Kid on the song "Free Offset," released in September 2015, though his freedom did not come until December that year.

 'Bad and Boujee' Goes Viral